slopezpereyra/slopezpereyra.github.io/_posts/2023-11-07-OnArchetypes.md

 > 'Whence', we may ask, 'this abrupt seizure by an image to which there
 > is no counterpart in the chicken's world? ($\ldots$)'.

 This is indeed the mysterious fact unraveled by affective neuroscience.
-For all practical purposes, it is correct to say an *ancestral memory* exists in the chick; one deeply embedded in ancient subcortical systems that mediate affective experience.
-Campbell presented his example to represent in practical terms the meaning of *archetype* in Jungian psychology.
-I think it is correct to say the existence of archetypes, *precisely* as understood by Jung, counts today with a substantial amount of evidence, and fits entirely with the advancements of neuroscience.
+For all practical purposes, it is correct to say an *ancestral memory* exists in the chick; one embedded in deep and ancient subcortical systems that mediate affective experience.
+Campbell presented his example to show, in practical terms, the meaning of *archetype* in Jungian psychology.
+I think it is correct to say the existence of archetypes, as was Jung's intuition, counts today with a substantial amount of evidence.
 Somewhere in his complete works—I remember not where—Jung states that we are, so to speak, *thousands of years old*.
 This is sensibly true.
 To speak of the value-encoding circuitry which lays well beyond cognitive control, in the deepest regions of our brain, as a *personality*, as Jung did, is merely a verbal matter.

+Jung did not only postulate the existence of psychological archetypes; he also accounted for some of them.
+In this, I believe, he failed to succeed.
+The *shadow* archetype, for instance, corresponded to the inferior, unconscious aspects of the human psyche.
+It is quite difficult to link the neuroscience of emotions to such broad concept.
+The only Jungian archetype susceptible of neurobiological study is, as accounted before, the *self*.
+Such archetype, if it exists, has so broad implications that a separate writing would be required in order to examine it.
+But even this must still be taken with tremendous care.
+Neuroscience has, as far as I understand, provided evidence in favor of the existence of psychological archetypes; but this evidence on its turn reveals that the phenomenology of archetypes is quite distinct to what analytic psychologists imagined.
+It seems archetypes are far more complex, as well as far more concrete and mundane, than originally thought.

-Pseudo-Areopagite, I repeat, suggested a celestial echo (*apekhémata*) exists in every sensible thing; and that by virtue of such imprint they may reach the immaterial *arkhitypía*.
+Pseudo-Dionysius the Areopagite, I repeat, suggested a celestial echo (*apekhémata*) exists in every sensible thing; and that by virtue of such imprint they may reach the immaterial *arkhitypía*.
 The *ancient memories* revealed by neuroscience, quite curiously, have something of both of these Greek